Munster Rugby today announced the signing of Springbok assistant coach Johann Van Graan as the province’s new Head Coach.

 Van Graan is not a name that will be familiar to a lot of Munster fans – not unless they’re pretty embedded in Springbok rugby, anyway.

-Van Graan has been a member of the Springboks set up since 2012 when he was appointed as a technical advisor by Heineke Meyer, but before long the hard working, video obsessed analyst had grown into a role as assistant coach.
+Van Graan has been a member of the Springboks set up since 2012 when he was appointed as a technical advisor by Heyneke Meyer, but before long the hard-working, video-obsessed analyst had grown into a role as assistant coach.
 The nature of his appointment as a technical advisor – an obsession with detail, video analysis and in-game statistics – should tell you everything you need to know about his approach to the sport.

 Johann Van Graan is a student of the game.